-RETURN FORM WHEN COMPLETE TO Name of (niversity Lincoln Memorial University
+RETURN FORM WHEN COMPLETE TO Iniversity Lincoln Memorial University

-This form is to be completed by the Cumberland Gap Parkway
+This form is to be completed by the Attention Cumberland Gap Parkway

-Parents, Guardians, or Student State TN Zip 37752 =
+Parents, Guardians, or Student State TN Zip 37752

 Note: Complete all blanks on this form.
-Fail lure to cor nplete all blanks will result in claims processing delays.

-If information is not applicable, indicate the e reason it is not (e.g ., deceased, divorced, unknown).
+Fail If information is not applicable, indicate the I blanks will result in claims processing delays. g., deceased, divorced, unknown).

-Sport
+Name of Athlete Sport

-- Date of Birth
+Date of Birth

+College Address Cell Phone ( )

-Cell Phone ()
+Home Address Home Phone ()

-Home Phone() State Zip

 City State Zip

 FATHER/GUARDIAN INFORMATION N MOTHER/GUARDIAN INFORMATION

 Father's Name Mother's Name

 Date of Birth Date of Birth

 Address Address

+Employer Employer

-Employer - Employer Address - EmployerAddress
+Address - Address

-Telephone () Telephone ()
+Telephone ( ) Telephone ( )

 Medical Insurance Medical Insurance

-Company or Plan - Company or Plan
+Company or Plan ------- Company or Plan

-Address ----- Address
+Address ----------------------------------- Address

+1

 Policy Number Policy Number

-Telephone () Telephone ()
+Telephone ( ) - Telephone ( )

-Is this plan an HMO or PPO? □Yes □No Is this plan an HMO or PPO? ☐ Yes ☐ No 0
+Is this plan an HMO or PPO? □Yes □No Is this plan an HMO or PPO?

 Is pre-authorization required to obtain treatment? □Yes □No Is pre-authorization required to obtain treatment?
+Yes No

-Yes) Is a second opinion required before surgery?
-Yes □No Is a second opinion required before surgery?
-Yes)
+Is a second opinion required before surgery? ☐ Yes ☐ No Is a second opinion required before surgery?
+Yes No